 Having their own living space gives the senior some privacy while the proximity to the caregiver makes it easier for them to monitor their loved one's health and safety.
 Some find the name granny pod a bit flippant.
 But the other names we’re dealing with here such a in-law apartment, care cottage or “accessory dwelling unit aren’t the greatest either.
 So we’re sticking with granny pod.
 Apologies.

 Here’s why granny pods are so great—despite the name.

+Many pods also come equipped with monitoring systems and other advanced technologies that allow parents to live safely in the structure.
 They offer more privacy and independence than living with family.
 But the elderly person is still living with family.
 A granny pod gets set up on the property of a larger family home, and is hooked into the existing utilities.
 Granny pods are typically 400-500 square feet in space—about the size of a modest studio—with a kitchen, living room, bath and bedroom area.

 They’re great for mobility issues.
 If the elderly person has mobility issues, a granny pod is ideal.
 There are no stairs to navigate—everything is on one floor—and the space is small, so the senior doesn’t have to navigate long hallways or large rooms.
 It’s an easily manageable space.

 They can be further safety-proofed.
 Granny pods are a subset of tiny houses specifically designed for older adults.
 That means wide hallways for wheelchair access, grab bars and handicapped-accessible bathrooms, thick-carpeted floors, and bright lighting for visibility, among other features.